Xiaoquan006Zhao/Listen-to-me/README.md

 This is also the main purpose of this project to be able to interrupt the assistant at any time.

 ## Text-to-Speech
-Currently is powered by kokoro.
+The LLM generated response is then sent to Text-to-speech to generate audio.
+This part is currently powered by kokoro.